Power Macintosh 7100

-The Power Macintosh 7100 is a personal computer that was designed, manufactured and sold by Apple Computer from March 1994 to January 1996.
-It is the mid-range machine of the first generation of Power Macintosh line, between the Power Macintosh 6100 and the 8100.
-The 7100 re-used the Macintosh IIvx case with few changes.
-The initial version of the 7100 was powered by a 66 MHz PowerPC 601, and an 80 MHz version replaced it in January 1995.

-The 7100 was succeeded in August 1995 by two new models, the Power Macintosh 7200 and the Power Macintosh 7500, though sales of the 7100 continued into early 1996.
+The Power Macintosh 7100 is a personal computer introduced by Apple Computer in March 1994 and sold until January 1996.
+It was the mid-range model in the first generation of the Power Macintosh line, positioned between the entry-level Power Macintosh 6100 and the high-end Power Macintosh 8100.
+The 7100 reused the Macintosh IIvx case with few changes.
+The initial model used a 66 MHz PowerPC 601 processor; Apple introduced an 80 MHz version in January 1995.
+Apple introduced the Power Macintosh 7200 and Power Macintosh 7500 in August 1995, although sales of the 7100 continued into early 1996.

 Models

-The 7100AV variants include a 2 MB VRAM card with S-Video in/out.
-The non-AV 7100s have a video card containing 1 MB VRAM which was expandable to 2 MB, and no S-Video in/out capability.
+The 7100AV variants included a 2 MB VRAM card with S-Video input and output.
+The non-AV models had a video card with 1 MB of VRAM, expandable to 2 MB, and lacked S-Video input and output.